kadeguilherme/innomesh/prometheus/README.md

 ##
 # Alertmanager
-The Alertmanager seds alerts for slack or E-mal
+The Alertmanager seds alerts for slack or E-email

 Port
 | host    | container  |
 | :------ | :--------- |
 | `9093`  | `9093`     |